ci-wdi-900/for-of-4-lyfe-solution/README.md

 ### Introduction

 This will be an exercise in using function expressions and `for of` loops.
-Most times you'll iterate through an array you won't need the index you're currently on--including each of the challenges below.
+Most times you iterate through an array, you don't need the index you're currently on--and that's true of each of the challenges below.

-You COULD use a `for` loop, but don't waste yo own time!
+Now, you COULD use a standard `for` loop... but who has time for that!

 ### Setup